 No, they are not.
 Pumpkin puree is 100% pumpkin while pumpkin pie mix is pumpkin mixed with spices, and in some cases, sweetener.

-While I know pumpkin pie mix makes baking during the fall months so much easier, I urge you not to use it in this recipe because we add plenty sweetness with the sugars (and a little extra with the honey in the cream cheese swirl.)
+While I know pumpkin pie mix brings a ton of pumpkin flavor to fall baking, I urge you not to use it in this recipe because we add plenty sweetness with the sugars (and a little extra with the honey in the cream cheese swirl.)

-What are some other brunch recipes that I could serve with these Easy Pumpkin Muffins?
+What are some other brunch recipes that I could serve with these muffins?

 If you’re struggling with how to host breakfast, I’ve written you a handy guide of how to host brunch at home.
 (It’s easier than you think, I promise.)